bafna1412/ttt-test/README.md

 - I've not updated the `favicon` because I couldn't decide, and went ahead with the default angular favicon

 - I thought of adding a `check` for `internet-connectivity` to make sure app can fetch the text file hosted at remote server.
 But, decided against it at this moment.
-But, that can be done to enhance the user experience.
+But, that can be done to enhance the user experience

 - After submission, I'll be working to host this on `heroku`.
-I am not doing this now because I am not sure if you are still hiring and I don't want to delay the submission.
+I am not doing this now because I am not sure if you are still hiring and I don't want to delay the submission

-- Whenever you see this, please let me know how close is this to your required solution; irrespective of whether I am hired or not.
+- Whenever you see this, please let me know how close is this to your required solution; irrespective of whether I am hired or not